godotengine/godot-docs/tutorials/3d/using_transforms.rst

 Introducing transforms
 ----------------------

-Godot uses the :ref:`class_Transform` datatype for orientations.
+Godot uses the :ref:`class_Transform3D` datatype for orientations.
 Each :ref:`class_Node3D` node contains a ``transform`` property which is relative to the parent's transform, if the parent is a Node3D-derived type.

 It is also possible to access the world coordinate transform via the ``global_transform`` property.